 Key mixed migration characteristics

-Somaliland which remained a transit country for the flow to the port of Bossaso in Puntland, north to Djibouti as well as across the Sahara desert passing through Ethiopia, Sudan, and Libya before crossing the Mediterranean Sea.
+Somaliland is a transit country for the flow to the port of Bossaso in Puntland, north to Djibouti as well as across the Sahara desert passing through Ethiopia, Sudan, and Libya before crossing the Mediterranean Sea.
+Reports are emerging of cases of kidnapping for ransom and abuse of Somaliland youths migrating north to Libya.
 In October, 2012, Somaliland authorities resumed the registration of asylum seekers.

 Somaliland is also host to a significant Internally Displaced Population (IDPs), mainly hailing from Somaliland itself but also from South-Central Somalia.
 The IDPs include those who are both of protracted displacement and newly arrived.
-Of note here is that the categorization of who is an IDP varies with the authorities including returnees, urban poor communities, refugees and minority groups.
+Of note is that the categorization of an IDP, which varies with the authorities may incude returnees, urban poor communities, refugees and minority groups.

 Most recent statistics

-The town of Hargeisa in Somaliland is the point of convergence for migrants being smuggled (or making their own way) from as far as Ethiopia and South-Central Somalia.
+The town of Hargeisa in Somaliland is the point of convergence for migrants being smuggled (or making their own way) from Ethiopia and South-Central Somalia.

 Refugees and Asylum-seekers in Somaliland

-According to the UNHCR Operation in Somalia there are some 84,400 people classified as 'population of concern'.
-Of this number a minority are refugees or asylum-seekers with just 1,775 registered as refugees and 1,875 as asylum seekers.
-The vast majority are IDPs (84,400), mainly from Somaliland itself with additional numbers from Somalia South-Central.
+According to the UNHCR Operation in Somalia there are some 84,000 people classified as 'population of concern'.
+Of this number a minority are refugees or asylum-seekers with just 1,885 registered as refugees and 5,149 as asylum seekers.
+The vast majority are IDPs (84,000), mainly from Somaliland itself with additional numbers from South Central Somalia.

-Aid agencies in Somaliland estimates that at least 20,000 undocumented migrants in Somaliland, including unknown numbers of Ethiopian economic migrants and others seeking asylum (who have not had the opportunity to register following suspension of such in 2008).
-In October, 2012, registration of asylum seekers
+Aid agencies in Somaliland estimate that there are at least 20,000 undocumented migrants in Somaliland, including unknown numbers of Ethiopian economic migrants and asylum seekers (who have not had the opportunity to register following suspension of registration in 2008).
+Since March 2012, UNHCR and the minister of interior have been re-registering asylum seekers who registered before October 2008, although it appears asylum claims have not all been reviewed.

 Main drivers and motivation for migration

 Poverty/ economic reasons, insecurity and cultural links are the main drivers of mixed migration from and through Somaliland.
-According to Somaliland's National Development Programme, unemployment stood at 75% amongst the country's youth in 2011.
-In the same year, the increased insecurity especially in South-Central Somalia and extreme drought that affected much of the Horn of Africa aggravated the dire conditions for many and increased the mixed migration flows.
+According to Somaliland's Operational Plan 2011-2015, DfID Operational Plan, June 2013 update the unemployment rate is above 60%.
+Women and girls suffer disproportionately – a woman has a 1 in 10 chance of dying during her reproductive years.
+Insecurity especially in South-Central Somalia and extreme drought (in the year 2011-2012) that affected much of the Horn of Africa, aggravated the dire conditions for many and increased the mixed migration flows.

-Considering the level of poverty in Somaliland it is worthy of comment that like Djibouti (also low ranking) citizens from Somaliland are not highly represented in the flow of mixed migration in the region, except for those educated Somalilanders (mentioned previously).
+Considering the level of poverty in Somaliland it is important to note that like Djibouti (also low ranking) citizens from Somaliland are not highly represented in the flow of mixed migration in the region, except for those educated Somalilanders (mentioned previously).

 As a country of mixed migration origin

-Somaliland is a country of origin for mixed migrants especially for the youth (75% are unemployed) who choose to migrate to either the Middle East or Europe in search of better livelihoods.
+Somaliland is a country of origin for mixed migrants especially for the youth (60 % are unemployed) who choose to migrate to either the Middle East or Europe in search of better livelihoods.
+Increasingly, more and more people are going to Libya using smugglers a recent trend not seen in 2011 and 2012.

 The migrant figures from Somaliland are however negligible in comparison to Ethiopians and South Central Somalis.